jamesjohnmcguire/DigitalZenWorks.Email.ToolKit/README.md

 1 Go to the releases tab !["GitHub Release Tab"](GitHub1.png "GitHub Release Tab")
 2 Then choose the DigitalZenWorks.Email.ToolKit.zip package !["Packages"](GitHub2.png "Packages")
-3 Unzip the files somewhere accessable on your PATH
+3 Unzip the files somewhere accessible on your PATH

 Refer to 'Usage' section below.